garybgenett/gary-os/README.md

 Other objectives:

   * Support as many boot methods as possible, such as USB setup and PXE
+  * Minimalist, performant Portage configuration, using only what is needed
+  * Avoid non-opensource and binary licenses and packages as much as possible
   * Example configuration/scripts for tuning and maintaining a Funtoo system
   * Foster a DIY (Do It Yourself) approach through good documentation
   * Learning environment for those new to GNU/Linux or Funtoo